 The Group generates the majority of its revenue from the manufacture, distribution and sale of tobacco products, primarily cigarettes.
-Generally, reduction in consumer demand for tobacco products may result from health concerns arising from tobacco use, increasing government regulation, the diminishing social acceptance of smoking, frequent and substantial increases in the excise duty on legitimate tobacco products or a substantial increase in cost attributable to a change in the manner of excise duty collection, increases in the trade of illicit tobacco products and the growth of the NGP category as a substitute for combustible tobacco.
-Although the prevalence of tobacco smoking has been declining globally, the global number of tobacco users has not been falling at the same rate, with more than 21 per cent of the world's adult population still choosing to smoke according to the Group's estimates.
-The Group's total tobacco volume (on a stick-equivalent basis, meaning combined cigarette, fine cut tobacco, cigar and snus volumes but excluding any NGP volume such as heated tobacco, modern oral nicotine and vapour) was 198.0 million in the year ended 30 September 2023, compared to 220.9 million, and 231.9 million in the years ended 30 September 2022 and 2021, respectively.
-The exit from the Russian market resulted in a total tobacco volume decline of 7.8 million in the year which ended 30 September 2023.
+Generally, reduction in consumer demand for tobacco products may result from health concerns arising from tobacco use, increasing government regulation, the diminishing social acceptance of smoking, frequent and substantial increases in the excise duty on legitimate tobacco products, increases in the trade of illicit tobacco products and the growth of the NGP category as a substitute for combustible tobacco.
+Although the prevalence of tobacco smoking has been declining globally, the global number of tobacco users has not been falling at the same rate, with more than 20 per cent of the world's adult population still choosing to smoke according to OurWorldinData.org (See Hannah Ritchie (2019) - "In which countries do people smoke the most?" published online at OurWorldinData.org.
+Retrieved from: 'https://ourworldindata.org/which-countries-smoke-most' [Online Resource]).
+The Group's total tobacco volume (on a stick-equivalent basis, meaning combined cigarette, fine cut tobacco, cigar and snus volumes but excluding any NGP volume such as heated tobacco, modern oral nicotine and vapour) was 190.0 billion in the year ended 30 September 2024, compared to 198.0 billion, and 220.9 billion in the years ended 30 September 2023 and 2022, respectively.
+The reduction in tobacco volume between the year ended 30 September 2023 and the year ended 30 September 2024 has normalised to 4 per cent.